 Step 6 - Tasting

 Taste the peanut butter and add a touch of salt, if you like!
-For those that prefer a sweet peanut butter, you can add 1 tablespoon of honey, brown sugar or, if you are diabetic, Stevia, my preference (or if you prefer, Splenda) or other artificial sweetener.
+For those that prefer a sweet peanut butter, you can add 1 tablespoon of honey, brown sugar or, if you are diabetic, Stevia (or if you prefer, Splenda) or other artificial sweetener.